 How can local communities, businesses and residents get involved in the event?

 Local communities, businesses and residents are encouraged to get involved with the event and maximise its benefits.
-Vélo will be hosting a Community Celebration Programme for those groups or businesses who would like to celebrate the day but need help bringin their plans to life..
+Vélo will be hosting a Community Celebration Programme to support and promote those groups or businesses who would like to celebrate the day and to help them bring their plans to life..
 Additionally, there will be opportunities for local residents to volunteer at the event along the route and at the venue.
-If you are interested in volunteering please email firstname.lastname@example.org.
+If you are interested in volunteering please email email@example.com.

 Businesses can also take part in the event through the Business 100 entry option.
 Find out more here.